AE Legal

 Accountability

-The controller is responsible for processing of data in accordance with the GDPR.
-In particular, the controller is obliged to implement appropriate technical and organisational measures to ensure and to be able to demonstrate that processing is performed in compliance with the GDPR.
+The data controller is responsible for processing of data in accordance with the principles outlined in the GDPR.
+In particular, the data controller is obliged to implement appropriate technical and organisational measures to ensure and to be able to demonstrate that processing is performed in compliance with the GDPR.

 What is the supervisory authority / regulator in charge of data protection?